YerikZZY/Java5_6Batch/readMe.txt

-Hello, this is Zeyu's assignment submission board.
+Hello, this is Zeyu's day1 submission board.